Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 • Give any new mattress about two weeks of normal sleep before you decide how it truly feels.

-• If you sleep hot, test the mattress with breathable sheets and lighter bedding so your setup does not hide the mattress's cooling behavior.
+• If you sleep hot, test the mattress with breathable sheets and lighter bedding so heavy bedding does not mask its temperature control.

 • Rotate the mattress on a consistent schedule early on so the surface settles more evenly.